ilGhera/jw-player-7-for-wp/readme.txt

 == Installation ==

-* Download JW Player for Wordpress - VIP
+* Download JW Player for WordPress - VIP
 * Upload the 'jw-player-7-for-wp-VIP’ directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
-* Activate JW Player for Wordpress - VIP from your Plugins page.
+* Activate JW Player for WordPress - VIP from your Plugins page.
 * Once Activated, go to <strong>JW Player</strong> menu and set you preferences.